rsnyder/essays/test/README.md

     - wc:Vincent_van_Gogh_-_The_Bedroom_-_Google_Art_Project.jpg
     - wc:Vincent_van_Gogh_-_Van_Gogh's_Bedroom_in_Arles_-_Google_Art_Project.jpg

 Click on any of the thumbnails above for a larger version of the image with deep-zoom and panning.
 The image for version 1 (left) is especially high resolution, courtesy of the [Google Art Project](https://commons.wikimedia.org/wiki/Google_Art_Project).
+This is a great image for casual exploration of the work.

 ### Provenance